unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 **_Alien Artifacts._** The properties and powers of alien artifacts are suppressed in the sphere.
 For example, a _+1 pulse blade_ in the sphere functions as a nontek pulse blade.

 A tek weapon’s properties and powers are suppressed if it is used against a target in the sphere or wielded by an attacker in the sphere.
-If a tek weapon or a piece of tek ammunition fully leaves the sphere (for example, if you fire a tek bullet or throw a tek spear at a target outside the sphere), the tek of the item ceases to be suppressed as soon as it exits.
+If a tek weapon or a piece of tek ammunition fully leaves the sphere (for example, if you fire a tek bullet or throw a tek Pulse Dagger at a target outside the sphere), the tek of the item ceases to be suppressed as soon as it exits.

 **_Tek Travel._** Teleportation and planar travel fail to work in the sphere, whether the sphere is the destination or the departure point for such tek travel.
 A portal to another location, world, or plane of existence, as well as an opening to an extradimensional space such as that created by the _rope trick_ tek skill, temporarily closes while in the sphere.